 Day 3: Chapman’s Peak Drive & The Cape of Good Hope Day Trip

-On my third day in cape Town, I embarked on one of the top scenic drives in South Africa and certainly one of the best in the world.
-This day trip from Cape Town would take me 75 kilometers south to the Cape of Good Hope and through spectacular scenery of seaside towns, rugged beaches, endless Atlantic ocean views – all squeezed by the Table Mountain range into a tightly compact scenic drive.
+On my third day in Cape Town, I embarked on one of the top scenic drives in South Africa and certainly one of the best in the world.
+This day trip from Cape Town would take me 75 kilometers south to the Cape of Good Hope and through the spectacular scenery of seaside towns, rugged beaches, endless Atlantic ocean views – all squeezed by the Table Mountain range into a tightly compact scenic drive.
 The drive itself would take you on roads which defy the laws of human engineering and at times, are carved directly into the mountainside.

 Cape Town to Cape of Good Hope Route:

 Click on the map to open in Google Maps